vandanrohatgi/blog-grave/_posts/2020-8-13-Python-and-how-I-useit.md

 ## The End

 Python has been a bane and boon to me.
-Bane because it is able to satisfy each and every bit of my requirements with minimal effort so that I can focus on the logic part rather than staring at the documentation for hours.
+Boon because it is able to satisfy each and every bit of my requirements with minimal effort so that I can focus on the logic part rather than staring at the documentation for hours.
 But this advantage is also the reason for which I think it has stopped my growth since python can do so many things that I don't get a reason/motivation to try out new things like Golang.
 I tried Java **once** and it was enough to make a grown man cry.

 That is about all I can fit in one blog.
 Connect with me on linkedin for updates on my future blogs and maybe if enough people want it then I will setup a rss feed.
 See Ya!